 This refers to repeated panic attacks.
 People who suffer from this disorder are usually worried or anxious about the next attack.
 This can lead to a vicious cycle of attacks.

-People suffer from this disorder because of a traumatic event in their past.
+People suffer from PTSD because of a traumatic event in their past.
 It is usually triggered by an action or event.

 People who suffer from this disorder are extremely anxious in social situations.
 They worry about being judged by others.